amushtaev/gatsby-starter-netlify-cms/src/pages/blog/how-to-hire-a-social-media-marketing-expert.md

 ---
+focuskeyphrase: social media marketing expert
 templateKey: blog-post
 categories:
   - Tutorials
 categories-slug:
   - tutorials
 title: How to Hire a Social Media Marketing Expert
-date: 2019-09-04
+date: 2019-09-04T00:00:00.000Z
-description: Need modify desk.
+description: Are you ready to give a boost to your social media marketing strategy?
+Hire a social media marketing expert with insightful tips and get set to succeed.
 featuredpost: false
 featuredimage: /img/social-media-marketing-expert-featured-image.jpg
 image: /img/social-media-marketing-expert-featured-image.jpg
+tags:
+  - SMM
+  - social media marketing
+  - social media
+  - social media advertising
+seo_title: What to Look For When Hiring a Social Media Marketing Expert
+metadescription:
+focus_keyphrase: social media marketing expert
 seotitle: What to Look For When Hiring a Social Media Marketing Expert
-focuskeyphrase: social media marketing expert
-tags:
-  - brewing
-  - chemex
 ---
 <!--StartFragment-->